Origanum vulgare

 Origin:

-The species of this genus (about 40 – 50) are mainly native to the Mediterranean basin (but some species are also present in Asia) and prefer warm-temperate habitats.
-Approximately 60% of the types grow in Anatolia, this could indicate that geographical area as the center of origin of Origanum species.
+The species of this genus (about 40 – 50) originate above all in the Mediterranean basin (but some species are also present in Asia) and prefer temperate-warm habitats.
+Approximately 60% of the types grow in Anatolia, this could indicate that geographical area as the center of origin of the species of Origanum.

 Enviorment: